cs-ferguson/standuptimer-archive/readme.md

 ### Initialising
 When the app is intialised you will be presented with a list of your team members.
 These can be toggled to remove them from the stand-up if they are not in attendance.

-Clicking start will start the timer.
+Clicking 'Start' will start the timer.

 ### The Timer
 When the timer is started, each team member will be chosen in random order.
 You will see a flash screen displaying the team member's surname.
 If a background image is set, it will play the audio and show the background image.
 If a video is set, the video will be played in the background with its audio, and the surname audio will not be played.